 Concordia websites may contain links to other web sites.
 Concordia is neither responsible for the content nor the privacy guidelines of these other sites.
 You should verify the privacy policies of sites linked to by Concordia and to exercise your own good judgment regarding accuracy, and reliability of the information they contain.

 Concordia collects your personal information mainly to stay in touch with you.
 Email communications in particular are aimed at keeping you informed about Concordia news, events, surveys and appeals.

 Alumni may send a request to email@example.com to be removed from mailing lists.
 Since some communications programs may already be in progress at the time a request is received, alumni may continue to receive communications for a short time before the change is being implemented.

-Concordia students, faculty and staff cannot unsubscribe from the NOW newsletter or emails sent by the university.
+Concordia students can click on the Unsubscribe link in mass email communications.
+Faculty and staff cannot unsubscribe from the NOW newsletter or emails sent by the university.

 If you have any questions please contact: